When you need to decide if Denmark is a country you want to live and volunteer in, it is helpful to know something about

 The program gives you the best prerequisites to get to know the Danish culture, language and people, and you can develop your social and work skills by teaching at a Danish Efterskole, taking care of children, or planning different activities at an after school activity centre.
 As an ICYE-volunteer you live and work with the locals, which bring you closer to the Danish lifestyles.

-If you choose to travel via the ICYE-program, you need to contact ICYE in your country, and they will guide you through the process and prepare you for your journey.
+If you choose to travel via the ICYE-program, you need to contact ICYE in your country.
+They will guide you through the process and prepare you for your journey.